-Riccardo Guarneri was born in 1933 in Florence, where he lives and works.
-After a short informal period, in 1962 he starts a research based on sign and light that become his principal objects of study within a minimal geometric structure.
 He starts with his first solo exhibition at The Hague in 1960.
-He takes part in The Biennale in 1966 (with Agostino Bonalumi and Paolo Scheggi) and the exhibition “Weiss auf Weiss” at Bern Kunstalle; he then takes part in the Biennial of Paris in 1967 in the “New Artists” section.
-In 1972 he holds his first anthological exhibition at the Westfalischer Kunstverein of Munster.
-He takes part in the Quadriennale of Rome in 1973 and 1986.
-In 1981 at Palazzo delle Esposizioni of Rome he exhibits his works in “Linee della ricerca artistica in Italia 1960-1980”, an exhibition that in 1997 is proposed again at the Kunsthalle of Cologne “Abstrakte Kunst Italiens ‘60/’90”.
-In 2004 he particapete to "Mostra Antologica” in Palazzo Pitti in Florence.
-In 2007 he participates in “Pittura Analitica anni ‘70” at Palazzo della Permanente in Milan.
-In 2008 he is among the artists of the exhibition “Pittura Aniconica” at Mantegna House of Mantua; in 2011 he takes part in “Percorsi riscoperti dell'arte italiana - VAF-Stiftung 1947-2010” at the Mart Museum of Trento and Rovereto.
-He has taught painting in Carrara, Bari, Florence and Venice Academies of Art.
-In 2017 he takes part to the 57th International Art Exhibition The Venice Biennale.
+He takes part in the Venice Biennale in 1966 and the exhibition “Weiss auf Weiss” at Bern Kunstalle; he participated in the Biennial of Paris in 1967 in the “New Artists” section, an exhibition that in 1997 is featured at the Kunsthalle of Cologne “Abstrakte Kunst Italiens ‘60/’90”.
+In 2004 he was included in “Mostra Antologica” in Palazzo Pitti in Florence.
+In 2007 he is featured in “Pittura Analitica anni ‘70” at the Palazzo della Permanente in Milan.
+He has taught painting in Carrara, Bari, Florence and the Venice Academy of Art.
+In 2017 he is included in the 57th International Art Exhibition at the Venice Biennale ‘Viva Arte Viva’.